henck/imagefs/README.md

 # imagefs

-imagefs allows you to create a file on your hard disk (or any other drive) and treat it as if it were a floppy disk.  imagefs lets you copy files onto and delete file from this virtual floppy disk, install boot sector code, and display a directory of files on the virtual disk.
+imagefs allows you to create a file on your hard disk (or any other drive) and treat it as if it were a floppy disk.  imagefs lets you copy files onto and delete files from this virtual floppy disk, install boot sector code, and display a directory of files on the virtual disk.

+imagefs is used in [Independent Software's Toy Operating Development guides](http://www.independent-software.com/writing-your-own-toy-operating-system/) to create image files for the Bochs simulator.

 ## Installation

-In order to compile and run imagefs, you need the a compatible C++ compiler.
+In order to compile and run imagefs, you need a compatible C++ compiler.
 The `configure` script will figure out for you if your compiler is compatible enough.

 In order to compile and install imagefs on your system, type the following in the base directory of the imagefs distribution: